About Sue Elliott

 As a result of one of those serendipidous events that change careers, she moved from teaching to a lowly secretarial job in the Educational Programmes section of the commercial TV regulatory body, the Independent Broadcasting Authority and left, 20 years later, as Senior Programme Officer regulating the factual output of ITV and Channel 4.

-Sue_Elliott_151104_05In the 1990s she was head-hunted to work with the MD of London Weekend Television, formerly ITV’s headquarters on the South Bank.
+Sue_Elliott_151104_05In the 1990s she was head-hunted to work with the MD of London Weekend Television.
 Here she realised for the first time that writing was a skill that not everyone has – and hers was in demand.
 After three years there as a policy advisor and then Head of Public Affairs, she went freelance and worked at ITV Network advising its Director of Programmes.

-A chance meeting with documentary film-maker and oral historian Steve Humphries in 2003 led to a life-changing collaboration over more than ten years.
-The result, so far, is five non-fiction books published since 2005, the latest of which appeared in June 2017.
+A chance meeting with documentary film-maker and oral historian Steve Humphries in 2003 led to a friendship and life-changing collaboration over more than two decades.
+This has resulted in five non-fiction books published since 2005, written in association with Steve’s documentary series for BBC, ITV and Channel 4.